Rust implementation of Dataspaces, Syndicate, and a high-speed networked dataspace broker.

 You may find better performance by restricting the server to fewer cores than you have available.
 For example, for me, running

-roughly quadruples throughput for a single producer/consumer pair, on my 48-core AMD CPU.
+roughly doubles throughput for a single producer/consumer pair, on my 48-core AMD CPU.